AdobeDocs/adobe-io-events/src/pages/guides/using/idcs/idcs-events-data-stream-setup.md

 ## Introduction

-IDCS events provides all the job processing events that are shown in the sync status calls of InDesign cloud services api's.
-In addition to that events are realtime and more elaborate then sync api.
+IDCS events provide all the job processing details, similar to those shown in the sync status calls of InDesign Cloud Services APIs.
+However, IDCS events are more comprehensive and real-time, unlike the sync status calls which only include "not-started," "running," "completed," and "failed" statuses.

 ## Setup events browsing/listning in IDCS